 The separation of church and state, obliquely suggested in the First Amendment to the US Constitution, was conceived at a time when thinkers and citizens were deeply conscious of the dangers of combining the religious power with the political power.
-Advanced thinkers knew that they did not want their money funding an established church and they did not want priests from an established church having political power.
+Advanced thinkers knew that they did not want their money funding an established church and they did not want priests from an established church having political power over them.
 Nevertheless, our national elites have never hesitated to trespass from the moral-cultural sector into the political sector and from the political sector into the moral-cultural sector when it served their power interests.
 The first breach of the wall of separation occurred in education.

-The French Revolution was the first clear sign that, with the decline of belief in a personal God, modern political movements would combine the features of religious and political movements.
+The French Revolution was an early sign that, with the decline of belief in a personal God, modern political movements would combine the features of religious and political movements.
 The French Revolutionaries were open about substituting the worship of Reason for the worship of God, and they created secular rituals and festivals to create a quasi-religious cult around their political movement for liberty, equality, and fraternity.
 The cathedral of Notre Dame in Paris was converted, for a while, into a Temple of Reason.

 But that was just the beginning.
-The 19th century spawned numerous secular movements and many of them sought to collapse the religious and political into a single unitary force.
+The 19th century spawned numerous secular movements and many of them sought to collapse the religious and the political into a single unitary force.
 Marxism wanted to replace the coalition of church and state with a single political elite that would dominate all sectors of society.
 Auguste Comte’s Positivism and his “religion of humanity” were a big draw for the educated youth of mid century.
 Then non-revolutionary Socialism came to dominate the minds of educated youth in the late 19th century, with its variants such as American Progressivism and British Fabianism.
 At the turn of the century Nietzsche captivated young minds with a religion of self-worship; it developed into the radical individualism for intellectuals advertised by Jean-Paul Sartre in the mid 20th century.
 Bolshevism and Fascism established a model for any charismatic political leader in the 20th century to follow: a personal messianic cult that could combine religious and political elements in a unique package of self-deification and statolatry.
 And after Sartre came the New Left, the Hippie movement, the New Age movement, the environmental movement, and the global warming movement.
 Ours is a great age of secular religions.

 Yet secularist intellectuals such as Steve Bruce argue that religion is in a permanent decline in the sense that we experience today “fewer people... influenced by religious beliefs” and can expect an endpoint of “widespread indifference” to religious ideas, i.e., religious ideas predicated on supernatural powers or events.11

 This kind of thinking does not occur in a vacuum.
 If you define religion as a belief in the supernatural, and churches as places where religious people create a community, then the separation of church and state means the separation of state only from moral communities that worship a supernatural being.
-But the issue of the separation of church and state is a larger one than that.
-Its purpose is to dramatize the danger of a dominant moral-cultural community, whether “religious” or “secular,” from forming an alliance with the political sector and using the power of the government to repress other moral-cultural communities and world views.
+But the issue of the separation of church and state is larger than that.
+Its purpose is to dramatize the danger of any dominant moral-cultural community, whether “religious” or “secular,” from forming an alliance with the political sector and using the power of the government to repress other moral-cultural communities and world views.

 All moral-cultural views, whether from a church of Christian believers or a group of secularist activists, attempt to frame a vision of the meaning of human life and create principles and precepts to guide the faithful in their lives.
 This applies to a Pentecostal church of women in a Third World slum trying to be saved in Christ to build a life of discipline and decency in the city; it applies equally to an environmental group agitating for people to live simply so that others may simply live and we can all save the planet.
 It is just as much the “legislating of morality” for the one group to lobby for Sunday blue laws as it is for the other to lobby for criminal penalties against a failure to recycle.

-There is at least a grudging agreement among elites that religion should not dominate politics—certainly not other peoples’ religions.
+There is at least a grudging agreement among elites that religion should not dominate politics — certainly not other peoples’ religions.
 The idea of the separation of church and state is accepted, in principle, however much it is betrayed by the temptations of power, and the naïve failure to understand modern secularism as religion.
 But the separation of economy and state is a far more radical notion.
 No politician feels shame in attacking banks or corporations, and no amateur hesitates before advancing proposals to reform business practices.
 No intellectual hesitates to assume moral superiority over business owners and managers.
 Why is this?

 The fact is that people are afraid of business.
 They are afraid of its power, afraid of its wealth, afraid of its dynamism, and afraid of its inscrutability.
-They feel that the economic sector is a raging beast that must be kept under tight control lest it get loose and ravage the land like the Bull of Heaven sent by the goddess Ishtar into Mesopotamia.
+They feel that the economic sector is a raging beast that must be kept under tight control lest it get loose and ravage the land like the Bull of Heaven sent by the goddess Ishtar into the Mesopotamia of Gilgamish.
 The writers of Fabian Essays in Socialism were also afraid.
 “The Period of Anarchy,” written by Sidney Webb, painted a lurid picture of life under the power of business at the height of the Industrial Revolution.